 “As a child, I heard my dad say many times from his pulpit that ‘you are the best Christian that somebody knows.’
 For me, that best Christian is Ben Elrod,” said Westmoreland.
 “Throughout the past 10 years, I’ve had the opportunity to stand with him in the highest and the lowest moments of life, and I have always found him to be resolute in his commitment to serve Christ and to live his life in such a way that others could see Christ in him.
 I could not ask for a better friend.”

 For Elrod, the personal and professional ties often run together.
 It was a sense of God’s calling that made Elrod’s life and Ouachita almost synonymous.

 “Ouachita has been such an integral part of my life that it is very difficult to think about myself or my life without thinking of Ouachita,” said Elrod.
 “The greatest honor that any educational institution can bestow on one of its own is the opportunity to serve as its president.
 It has been a genuine joy.”

 Coupled with his penchant for reaching people has been a vision for a better Ouachita, and the ability to make it happen.
 Dr. William D. Downs, Jr., professor emeritus of mass communications, joined the faculty in 1967.
 He has witnessed major transitions in every aspect of university life.

-Elrod has overseen two phases of the “Decade of Progress” capital campaign, and each has raised more money than any previous fund-raising effort in the history of the institution.
-The first phase surpassed its challenge goal of more than $26 million, and the second, “The Window of Opportunity” campaign, surpassed its base goal and is nearing $30 million on its way to a challenge goal of $40 million.
+Elrod oversaw two phases of the “Decade of Progress” capital campaign, and each raised more money than any previous fund-raising effort in the history of the institution.
+The first phase surpassed its challenge goal of more than $26 million, and the second, “The Window of Opportunity” campaign, surpassed its base goal and was nearing $30 million on its way to a challenge goal of $40 million.